theburaq/Multiclass-Weed-Image-Classification-Project/README.md

      * Pre-trained ResNet-34 model file: [Pre-trained ResNet-34](/4-resnet34-pre-trained-model-final.ipynb)
      * Pre-trained Inception-v3 model file: [Pre-trained Inception-v3](/5-inception-v3-pre-trained-model-final.ipynb)

-3. **Training & Evaluation:**
+4. **Training & Evaluation:**
    * Loss function: CrossEntropyLoss
    * Optimizer: Adam
    * Metrics: Confusion matrix, ROC/AUC curves & F1-Scores

-4. We've also experimented by applying a **Ray Tune** to find out the best hyperparameters for our model: [Ray Tune](/6_ray_tuner_final.ipynb)
+5. We've also experimented by applying a **Ray Tune** to find out the best hyperparameters for our model: [Ray Tune](/6_ray_tuner_final.ipynb)

-5. **Deployment:**
+6. **Deployment:**
    * Developed a web interface using Streamlit for real-time predictions.

 ## 📈 Key Results
 **CNN Model Performance Analysis:**

-* The graphs in the below image present the performance of 3 different Convolutional Neural Network (CNN) architectures, i.e ResNet-50 with 3 variations, and pretrained ResNet-34 & Inception-v3 models--during training and validation on the given dataset.
+* The graphs in the below image present the performance of the different Convolutional Neural Network (CNN) architectures, i.e ResNet-50 with 3 variations, and pretrained ResNet-34 & Inception-v3 models--during training and validation on the given dataset.
 Each line represents a distinct model, and we can observe their training and validation accuracies and losses over 100 epochs.

 ![Screenshot of the graphs of 'train-val accuracies-losses for all the models'](/train-val-accuracies-losses-for-all-models.png)

-* <ins>Overall Observations:</ins>
-  * **Pretrained Models:** Using pre-trained weights generally leads to better performance, as evidenced by the higher accuracies and lower losses of the Pretrained-weights ResNet50, Pretrained ResNet34, and Pretrained Inception-v3 models compared to the Plain ResNet50.
+* <ins>Comparison and Key Insights:</ins>
+1. **Plain ResNet-50:**
+   * Exhibited overfitting: Training accuracy soared, but validation accuracy lagged significantly (~60%).
+   * The validation loss was consistently high compared to other models.

+2. **Data-Augmented ResNet-50:**
-  * **Data Augmentation:** Data augmentation can help prevent overfitting, as seen in the improved validation accuracy of the Data Augment ResNet50 compared to the Plain ResNet50.
+   * Data augmentation greatly enhanced validation accuracy to 85% and reduced overfitting.
-  * **Architecture Choice:** The choice of architecture also plays a role.
-ResNet50 and ResNet34 seem to be better suited for this dataset than Inception-v3.

-(INSERT A TABLE)

-* <ins>Key Findings:</ins>
+   * Losses showed much smoother convergence compared to the plain model.

+3. **Pretrained ResNet-50 (Weights):**
+   * Fine-tuning a pretrained ResNet-50 model was highly effective, achieving 90% validation accuracy.
+   * Loss curves were smooth and demonstrated faster convergence.

+4. **Pretrained ResNet-34:**
+   * Performed well but slightly trailed the pretrained ResNet-50 in both accuracy and loss metrics.

+5. **Pretrained Inception-v3:**
-  * **ResNet50 (Pretrained + Data Augmentation):** Outperforms all models, achieving the best train/validation accuracy and lowest loss.
+   * Top-performing model, achieving the highest validation accuracy (92%) and the lowest loss values.
-  * **Pretrained ResNet34 vs. Inception-v3:** ResNet34 shows better generalization and accuracy than Inception-v3 due to its residual connections, which enable deeper and more effective training.
-  * **Plain ResNet50:** Highlights the challenges of training deep models from scratch with imbalanced datasets, including overfitting and lower generalization.
+   * Particularly excelled in identifying minority classes, likely due to its multiscale feature extraction capabilities.

 ## 🎥 Demo
 Click here, [Weed Image Classification Demo](/Streamlit_Agri_Project.gif) , to watch the demo video of the web application.